MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-background-process.md

 ## Take a tour of your app source code

-You can view the project folders and files under **Explorer** in VS Code after the Teams Toolkit registers and configures your app.
+You can view the project folders and files under **Explorer** in Visual Studio Code after the Teams Toolkit registers and configures your app.
 The following table lists the local debug files and the configuration types:

 | Folder name| Contents| Debug configuration type |
 | --- | --- | --- |